DS202-at-ISU/lab-1-lab-1-team-10/README.md

 grading once the due date is passed.
 Submit a link to your repository on Canvas (only one submission per team) to signal to the instructors that you are done with your submission.

+“This is a line from RStudio” Bach Nguyen - 12.1 Download Git, R, RStudio in computer.
+12.2 Create github repo for team 10 12.3 Had no issue clone the github repo 12.4 No issues, did not have any issues 12.5